conlangclub/conlangclub.github.io/_pidgin/index.md

 No, there is no such expectation.
 Regularly attending meetings will help you practice your pidgin language skills, but you can also read the periodically released grammar write-ups/vocab lists to catch up.

 #### Other players seem to be able to understand each other a bit, but I am completely lost.
 How can I catch up?
-Read the periodically released grammar write-ups/vocab lists
+Read the periodically released grammar write-ups/vocab lists.

 #### I can't find what I am looking for in the grammar write-up/vocab list, what do I do?
 Words and phrases only get added to the vocab list/grammar write-up after they've been used a few times.
 In that case, you can just invent a new word or grammar rule (or take one from your personal conlang).

 #### I want to invent a new word for something, but I think someone else already made a word for it.
 What should I do?
 If you can not find a word in the vocab list, it is perfectly acceptable to invent a new word for something, even if you think someone else has already made a word for it.
-Even if you can find a word in the vocab list, the pidgin language is fluid and evolving and the meaning of words may change overtime, so it may be necessary to re-invent a word for some idea.
+Even if you can find a word in the vocab list, the pidgin language is fluid and evolving and the meaning of words may change over time, so it may be necessary to re-invent a word for some idea.